TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - rethink our roadmap

+- some prettifier for C++ errors? especially for formatting the template names

 - might be cool to make container elements tickable and modifiable in bulk, in flavour
 	- might actually be done just inside the general edit under container constexpr, with help of notifies etc